And life continues to be...well, endlessly entertaining.

 Picture to the right is Eagle flatting that week.
 It was, I think, the first time we really had a breakthrough at "The" canter.
 It was amazing!

-, it's quite the ride.
+You may also note the better fitting saddle (on my part).
+For christmas I was gifted with an 18'' CWD jumping saddle and I have to say, it's quite the ride.
 A big step up from my HDR close contact, at any rate!
 It's nice to be in a saddle that my leg doesn't hang off of, or my butt.
 Suggestion to all of you who read this, check to make sure that you have room to move in your saddle!
 Even if you sit in it and it "fits" at a walk or a standstill doesn't mean that you'll have a comfortable ride in it when you need a little more room for cantering, or jumping!

 Unfortunately, for as nicely as he behaved on the flat jumping still was liable to fry his brain.
 There's a certain point with Eagle where you just have to stop.
 I frequently see it like when you're working on a computer-the more screens you have and the more you make it try to process, the more overheated and temperamental it gets.
 Same with Eagle.
 However, this is one of the few nice pictures of the day!
-It was very, very p
+It was very, very productive.
+The course, designed by two of the instructors at the barn, was created with the notion of bending in mind.
+Jumping on a serpentine, odd directional changes and short, hard approaches to fences were pretty much the

 flavor of the day.
 Even though we weren't too pretty, I really learned a lot about moving my legs to move Eagle's haunches.
 He's always had a propensity to drift left.
-I think part of it is, I'm just naturally stronger on the right side of my body so I'll try to "pull" him right with the right r
+I think part of it is, I'm just naturally stronger on the right side of my body so I'll try to "pull" him right with the right rein instead of blocking the leftward drift with my leg.
+That course really illustrated my weaknesses as a rider and it gave me a lot of "homework" to do!

 The next momentous occasion I faced this winter was Eagle's and my two year anniversary!
 I was lucky enough to have him bought for me on February 7, 2008.
 I can't believe that so much time has passed-and how we've both developed.
 Let's just say, we've picked up our share of bad habits..but on the other hand, he's more mature as a horse and I'm definitely a far more confidant rider.

 He's taught me so much-about riding, about him, and about myself.
 He's not only a 'pet', but he's a partner.
 Eagle is the best relationship I've ever had, and the things I've learned I'll, no doubt, carry with me through my entire life.
 How difficult it is to be patient with a horse that knows better, but just doesn't care and misbehaves anyway!
 How many times do we have to strip things down to the basics to reteach them something they've already performed wonderfully at?
 How many times are they going to make fools of us before they decide to show us mercy?
-And then, how many
+And then, how many times are we forced to show them compassion, when they're worried and frightened?
+How much confidence do they give us, because we know it's the only way they'll relax?
+I've learned more about myself in two years than I had in eighteen, before.
+Simply put, I've been blessed with an amazing gift-and for all the headaches he's given me, and the bumps and the bruises, I'll cherish every one of them-because every one of them comes with a lesson to be learned.

-bout themselves.
+It astounds me to read stories, in the papers or on the websites, or even hear the gossip of what's going on with "youth", or society these days.
+There are people dropping out of school or getting involved in illegal activities, there are young girls with destroyed images of themselves because of peer pressure and there are boys who try so hard to be a "dude" that they forget everything about themselves.
 And as much as I might lament at these things, I can go to the barn and see the little girls riding and know that, for as long as they choose to stick with this, they have a place that they're special.
 Every single time we get on a horse, the extraordinary happens-and little girls know this.
 As we get older, sometimes we lose sight of this, but the things that little girls could teach us are lessons, too, that we should never misplace.

 I've been lucky enough to see a young girl develop as a rider over the past few years.
 She took lessons with my instructor and eventually ended up leasing a horse that was stabled next to Eagle for some time.
 This winter, she was finally given a horse.
 It was a long and exhausting process (I spoke frequently about her father-a regular at the barn, as his daughter can't be older than 12-about the difficulties of finding the "right" horse.
 She refused to settle!) but in seeing that, I was reminded of myself as a child-and maybe, a little bit, of every single little girl that ever dreamed of having a pony.